CupOfGeo/first-agent/README.md

 Here are some of the best practices I tried to implement in an ai agent

+# Getting starter
+you'll need to make an anthropic api key https://console.anthropic.com/settings/keys then save it to your .env `ANTHROPIC_API_KEY=sk-ant-api.....`

 ## Design Patterns
-Hate it or love it "all user input is an error" is valid and the same if not more for llm's.
-I want to restrict there environment of action as much as possible in order to minimize error and even cost.
+I believe in "All user input is an error" and it's the same if not more for llm's.
+I want to restrict there environment of action as much as possible in order to minimize error and cost.

-### Security
+### Security - TODO
+removed for now bc of complexity issues
 So the agent only has access to run the one shell script.
 It passes in an env variable set by me.
 So the attack surface of prompt injection still comes in from the calendar but at that point an attacker already hacked a government court website. (todo check with my attorney if im liable XD).

 The application uses a multi-layered security approach with Docker containerization and SELinux policies.
 The Dockerfile creates a restricted user environment where the agent runs with minimal privileges.
 Additionally, SELinux type enforcement policies provide mandatory access controls, restricting the agent to only interact with specific files and execute pre-defined scripts.
 This defense-in-depth strategy ensures that even if the LLM is compromised through prompt injection, the damage is contained within strict security boundaries.